First things first. If you want to negotiate an agreement with your spouse, you have to remember (and accept) the following principles:

 - Put yourself in your spouse’s shoes: “What would I do if I were you?”
 Asking that question will help you to arrive at a mutually acceptable divorce agreement.

 - Think logically: Organized and rational thinking is a must.
 Analyze and formulate your objectives.
-Gather the facts about what you have, what you need and what you’d like but could live without.
+Gather the facts about what you have, what you need, and what you’d like but could live without.

 - Avoid a free for all: Not going to lie, divorce negotiations can be traumatic.
 If the two of you are getting trapped into old emotional patterns (hostile, overly defensive, etc), it is time for a break or a reschedule of the meeting to allow you both to cool down.

-- Set up a new separate email account which is dedicated just to this process and discussions with your spouse and/or your attorney.
+- Set up a new separate email account that is dedicated just to this process and discussions with your spouse and/or your attorney.
 You may want to set up a couple of accounts: one for discussions with your attorney and one for discussions with your spouse.
 This will help you see when something comes in and potentially alleviate the issue of it not being noticed because it was lost in a sea of ads and spam.
 Or, use Our Family Wizard or another app that only contains communications between you and your spouse.

-- Unless the issue that needs to be discussed is time sensitive, do not push send immediately.
+- Unless the issue that needs to be discussed is time-sensitive, do not push send immediately.
 Let the email/text sit in your drafts for a little bit.
 After a period of time, go back and re-read it.
 Does it need to be edited?
 Is there too much emotion contained in it?
 Are you sticking to the point?
 Are you clear about why you are communicating and what you need in return?
 Did you respond to their question without going off on a tangent that was not necessary?

 - If you are communicating in person or by phone, do it in a private location.
 Don’t approach them at their place of work and make a scene in front of their co-workers and their boss, or their employees if they are the boss.
 Don’t answer, or call them, while you are in the middle of a group of your co-workers so they can all hear your private conversations.
-If you cannot wait until after work to call them because it is a time sensitive issue, go into another room or out to your car where you can have some privacy.
+If you cannot wait until after work to call them because it is a time-sensitive issue, go into another room or out to your car where you can have some privacy.

 - Tell yourself that everything you write or say will be provided to the Judge to review if things get messy.
 Most likely it will not, but if you communicate as it will, you won͛’t have to worry about it if it does get attached as an exhibit.

 - Most important, you cannot control the other person.
 If they are going against every tip above, that is on them.
 Do not try to correct them and tell them how wrong they are.
 Keep your side of the conversation civil and calm.
 It will help more than telling them they aren͛’t talking to you properly.
 Now, that does not mean you should stand there and take it if they are cursing and screaming at you.
-You have every right to, and should, walk away from the situation if it gets out of hand.
-In fact that might be the time to hire a traditional attorney to fully represent you.
+You have every right to and should walk away from the situation if it gets out of hand.
+In fact, that might be the time to hire a traditional attorney to fully represent you.

 When the going gets tough, remember – this process beats going to court.
 And….it works!
 It’s worked for tons of people before you.
 Most cases settle with the parties accepting at least one option they never thought of or considered before the conversations started.
 You got this!